Multicast Listener Discovery

 Multicast Listener Discovery (MLD) is a component of the Internet Protocol Version 6 (IPv6) suite.
 MLD is used by IPv6 routers for discovering multicast listeners on a directly attached link, much like Internet Group Management Protocol (IGMP) is used in IPv4.
-The protocol is embedded in ICMPv6 instead of using a separate protocol.
-MLDv1 is similar to IGMPv2 and MLDv2 similar to IGMPv3.
+Instead of being implemented as a separate protocol, the protocol is embedded in ICMPv6.
+MLDv1 is similar to IGMPv2 and MLDv2 similar to IGMPv3..

 Protocol

 The following ICMPv6 message types are used: